atlassian-archive/brisk-docs/docs/getting-started.md

 # Getting started

+> This document is for deving on this mono-repo.
+For information on using brisk in your own project see the [@brisk-docs/website documentation](../packages/website)

 This project is a monorepo of several packages which can be managed using bolt.
 Before starting your work on any of the packages make sure you run: